NoAvailableAlias/nano-signal-slot/README.md

 **_Higher score is better._** _N / milliseconds per sample._

-**MSVC does preallocation in standard containers and throws off construction benchmarks.**
-**Any implementation that use non-standard containers will perform better in construction.**

 ```
 + -------------------------------------------------------------------------------- +
 | Library             |  construct |  destruct |  connect  |  emission |  combined |